okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-provisioning-integration/prepare-api/index.md

 title: Prepare your SCIM service
 ---

-The first in delivering your SCIM integration is preparing a SCIM-compliant API server that will host your SCIM service.
+The first step in delivering your SCIM integration is preparing a SCIM-compliant API server to host your SCIM service.

 Okta supports lifecycle provisioning through version 2.0 and version 1.1 of the SCIM protocol.